-PROPOSAL 1 - ELECTION OF CLASS III DIRECTORS
+PROPOSAL 1 - ELECTION OF CLASS I DIRECTORS

 Our board of directors currently consists of eight members.
-In accordance with the terms of our Fourth Amended and Restated Certificate of Incorporation and bylaws, our board of directors is divided into three classes, class I, class II and class III, with members of each class serving staggered three-year terms.
+In accordance with the terms of our certificate of incorporation and bylaws, our board of directors is divided into three classes, class I, class II and class III, with members of each class serving staggered three-year terms.
 The members of the classes are divided as follows:

-- the class I directors are Linda A. Hill, Ph.D. and Sanjiv K. Patel, M.D., and their terms will expire at the annual meeting of stockholders to be held in 2024; - the class II directors are Alexis Borisy, Mark Murcko, Ph.D. and Laura Shawver, Ph.D., and their terms will expire at the annual meeting of stockholders to be held in 2025; and - the class III directors are Douglas S. Ingram, Sekar Kathiresan, M.D. and Jami Rubin, and their terms will expire at the Annual Meeting.
+- the class I directors are Sanjiv K. Patel, M.D. and Linda A. Hill, Ph.D., and their terms will expire at the Annual Meeting; - the class II directors are Alexis Borisy, Mark Murcko, Ph.D. and Laura Shawver, Ph.D., and their terms will expire at the annual meeting of stockholders to be held in 2025; and - the class III directors are Douglas S. Ingram, Sekar Kathiresan, M.D. and Jami Rubin, and their terms will expire at the annual meeting of stockholders to be held in 2026.